10 free things to do in Cornwall this summer

 Check out someone else’s dahlias

-The National Dahlia Collection grows 1600 + varieties of dahlias, many of which it also sells, as well as a two acre display garden located close to the A30 just outside Penzance with views overlooking St Michael’s Mount.
-The garden is free to visit and perfect for scoping out ideas for your garden.
-Trenance Gardens in Newquay is also free to visit.
+The National Dahlia Collection grows 1600 + varieties of dahlias, many of which it also sells.
+It also used to have a two acre display garden located close to the A30 just outside Penzance with views overlooking St Michael’s Mount, which was free to visit and perfect for scoping out ideas for your garden – in May 2021 the collection was relocated to the Kehelland Trust near Treswithian Downs, Camborne – and the collection opens to the public on open on Saturdays (10-4pm) and Wednesdays (5-8pm) from Saturday 23rd July at £5 per car.

 Alternatively, for the price of a £4 donation per adult (kids go free) you could visit one of The National Garden Scheme Open Gardens – in which over 3,500 private gardens in England and Wales open for charity.
-This is brilliant for two reasons: firstly, you can indulge in a bit of real-life garden porn (begone Right Move), and you can pick up clever border design ideas while sending a few quid (normally around £4) to highly worthy charities such as MacMillan.
-There’s not much open in Cornwall at present but the cottage garden at St Blazey (26 and 28 August) looks lovely – booking essential.
+This is brilliant for two reasons: firstly, you can indulge in a bit of real-life garden ogling (begone Right Move), and you can pick up clever border design ideas while sending a few quid (normally around £5) to highly worthy charities such as MacMillan.
+Kestle Garden near Helston looks lovely, as does Gardens Cottage near St Blazey- booking essential.

-If you’re up for spending just a few more quid and making a day of it, Cornwall has a plethora of gardens to choose from – our favourites include Trebah, at Mawnan Smith, which also has a stunning beach at the bottom and Tremenheere Sculpture Garden near Penzance, as well as everyone’s potting shed of dreams at The Lost Gardens of Heligan (booking essential for all).
+If you’re up for spending just a few more quid and making a day of it, Cornwall has a plethora of gardens to choose from – our favourites include Trebah, at Mawnan Smith, which also has a stunning beach at the bottom and Tremenheere Sculpture Garden near Penzance, as well as everyone’s potting shed of dreams at The Lost Gardens of Heligan – plus of course the National Trust gardens of Cotehele, Lanhydrock, Trelissick, Anthony, Godolphin and Trerice.

 Get your art fix

-We’ve missed our lovely local museums and galleries, haven’t you?
-Luckily, a few are planning to open just in time for the summer hols, including Newlyn Art Gallery (a reasonable £3.30 for entry) and Falmouth Art Gallery (free, but you’ll need to book) as well as a host of smaller art galleries in every coastal town.
-Locals can bag a pass to the Tate St Ives for £5 if you have a Cornwall postcode.
+Big up our lovely local museums and galleries!
+Check out Newlyn Art Gallery (a reasonable £3.30 for entry) and Falmouth Art Gallery (free, but you’ll need to book) as well as a host of smaller art galleries in every coastal town.
+Locals can bag a pass to the Tate St Ives for £5 if you have a Cornwall postcode, although booking is still essential.

-As for museums, a lot of Cornwall’s faves remain closed until the autumn.
-The ones that are open undeniably make a good day out, but it will cost you.
-Under 5s go free to the National Maritime Museum although the adult ticket will set you back £14.50, likewise the Wheal Martin Clayworks where a family pass is £28, the King Edward Mine Museum in Camborne, £20 for a family pass.
+Under 5s go free to the National Maritime Museum although the adult ticket will set you back £15.50, likewise the Wheal Martin Clayworks where a family pass is £38 if you have four kids, there’s a cheaper version at £30 if you only have two, or the King Edward Mine Museum in Camborne, £20 for a family pass.

 Play al fresco tennis